hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

 toc: true
 ---

-I recent transitoned to using `boot.initrd.systemd.enable = true` on NixOS.
+I recent transitioned to using `boot.initrd.systemd.enable = true` on NixOS.
 It wasn't terrible to figure out, but I did have some migrations to figure out for my boot process customizations.
 This is the blog post I wish I had to read first regardless :sweat_smile:.

 For many system configurations, transitioning to a systemd based initrd process will *just work* with the one config line above.
 This post gets into config patterns that typically require migration, what my personal migration looked like, and advice for debugging boot processes for any migration.